DIT004 H23 Digitalisering i en föränderlig värld

 Literature for required reading - will detail in the first week, not required before

-- The Ministry of the Future (ebook)
+- The Ministry of the Future Links to an external site. (ebook Download ebook)

 Further references list